-Fund 5BAO line item 490620 helps fund the Office of the State Long-Term Care Ombudsman and to implement nursing home quality initiatives.
-The Ombudsman Support Fund (Fund 5BAO) receives cash transfers from Fund 4E30, Resident Protection, which is used by the Ohio Department of Medicaid.
+Fund 5BA0 line item 490620 helps fund the Office of the State Long-Term Care Ombudsman and to implement nursing home quality initiatives.
+The Ombudsman Support Fund (Fund 5BA0) receives cash transfers from Fund 4E30, Resident Protection, which is used by the Ohio Department of Medicaid.
+Fund 4E30 revenues consist of assessments against nursing facilities for deficiencies.
 An example of a funded quality initiative is the Creating a Culture of Person-Directed Dementia Care Project, which addressed antipsychotic medications prescribed for nursing home residents with dementia.